-I had a comment on my Dear Jane Quilt, which I am now calling “Thank You Jane”, because I learned so much about quilting during my Jane Journey.
+I had a comment on my Jane Quilt, which I am now calling “Thank You Jane”, because I learned so much about quilting during my Jane Journey.

 The comment was regarding the sashing on the quilt.
 The sashing was borrowed from Tula Pink’s City Sampler Book, as explained in a previous post.

 I have come up with some drawings which should help to explain the dimensions I used for the Trellis Sashing.
 The first thing I did was add a 1/2″ border around each Jane Block to increase the size from 4.5″ to 5.5″ finished.
 From there I prepared the sashing as shown in the drawings.
 The dimensions shown are the unfinished sizes.
 Cut pieces the sizes shown.

 I am honored to have been given the opportunity to exhibit my Cube Life Quilt along with these fantastic quilts.

 This is the second time I have made this quilt.
 Here is the first one made with cotton quilting fabrics.

 Pam Weeks saw my cotton version and loved it.
 She said if I made the quilt in silk then she could include it in the exhibit.
 This was last year some time.
 I went about collecting silk for the quilt and finished it in time for the show.

 This quilt went together more easily than you might think.
 It is pieced in rows, or in this case columns, of paper pieced triangles and diamonds.
 The colored cubes are shimmering silk; the gray cubes are a more subdued linen.
 The background fabric is silk noil.

 I became intrigued with three dimensional blocks after seeing quilts featured in Jeffrey Gutcheon’s Diamond Patchwork book.
 The tumbling blocks become more of a cubic space when you add sashing to each diamond and when you consider the color value and placement of the fabrics that you use.